Why is My Face So Puffy and Bloated?

 Watch Out for These Causes of a Bloated Face also…

-Less commonly, a puffy, swollen face can be a sign of a more serious medical problem including kidneys that aren’t functioning properly or liver problems.
+Less commonly, a puffy, swollen face can be a sign of a more serious medical problem or condition, including kidneys that aren’t functioning properly or liver problems.
 It can also be related to a medication or food allergy.
 Occasionally, a sinus infection or an infection in your teeth or gums can cause your face to swell.
 Persistent swelling or swelling accompanied by pain or other symptoms whether it’s your face or anywhere else for that matter really must be checked out by a medical professional before you consider any new treatment or exercise, just to make sure something more serious isn’t going on.

 The Bottom Line?